modio/modio-docs/public/en-us/modio/terms-user-consent.md

 Once a user has clicked **“I Agree”**, you should indicate to the mod.io backend that this has taken place, when you initiate the authentication process.
 Acceptance of the Terms of Use should be stored in relevant user settings, for instance a local settings file, or cloud storage file for the user.
 The mod.io plugins do not provide storage for this field.

 All of the [platform authentication flows](https://docs.mod.io/restapiref/#steam) supported by mod.io have a `terms_agreed` field which should be set to `false` by default.
-If the user has agreed to the latest policies, their authentication will proceed as normal, however if their agreement is required and `terms_agreed` is set to `false` an error `403 Forbidden` (`error_ref 11074`) will be returned.
+If the user has agreed to the latest policies, their authentication will proceed as normal.
+However if their agreement is required and `terms_agreed` is set to `false` an error `403 Forbidden` (`error_ref 11074`) will be returned.
 When you receive this error, you must collect the users agreement before resubmitting the authentication flow with `terms_agreed` set to `true`, which will be recorded.

 mod.io may update our terms of service, which require users to re-accept the terms of use.
 If you receive a 403 error from the authentication endpoint, even passing `terms_agreed=true`, then you should re-prompt users to accept the Terms of Service.